nicknacknow/MatrixConsole/README.md

 # MatrixConsole
 be a hacker

-made in c# console cos bored
-i originally made this injava
+made in c# console cos bored.. cpp too finicky i originally made this injava